phn/pytpm/doc/reference_tpm.rst

 .. autofunction:: v3DivYf
 .. autofunction:: v3DivZf

+.. rubric:: Add a scalar to field values

 The following functions can be used to add a scalar to a V3 vector.

 .. autofunction:: v3IncAlphaf